Joam-ri

 Joam has many small businesses, restaurants and a traditional market with 752 stalls, which has operated since 1965.

 It is a village surrounded by mountains.
 Because there is a large stone, the name Joam was derived from the words Morningdol, Dollaemal, or Joam, Joam-dong, and Jowon-dong.

+Origin of name

+In Joam-ri, there used to be a large Chadol Rock inside the old village.
+When the sun rose in the morning, the sunlight reflected on the Chadol Rock, and the brilliance spread in all directions, making it beautiful.
+It was called Achimdol (morning stone), and then written in Chinese characters and named Joam-ri.
+Among the natural villages, Malmi was named so because the terrain of the mountains surrounding the village resembled a horse's tail.
+Supjeong-i was named so because there was a forest there.
+Old Asil was named so because it was the village where the old government office was located after it disappeared and a village was built there.

 Transportation

 Joam Bus Terminal provides direct intercity services to Suwon and Seoul's Sadang Station.
 The buses depart frequently and operate seven days a week.
 Joam is also serviced by local buses and has a taxi depot.

-Shopping
+Commerce

 Joam hosts many small businesses including traditional open air stalls and more modern stores.
 Major stores include New World Mart, a large grocery store with an upper level dedicated to household goods, several branches of Nonghyup Bank, a Samsung Electronics store and two post offices.
 Many other stores cater to Joam's farmers, selling agricultural equipment and seeds.
 Joam also hosts a small store that caters to South Asian and Russian migrant workers.
 This store, located across the street from New World Mart, stocks rare items such as Southeast Asian food, Indian spices, black tea and international calling cards.
 Joam also hosts a traditional outdoor folk market three times a month.
 This market stocks fresh produce, baked and dried goods, seafood, plants, household items and clothing.